denisecase/datafun-central/content/languages/css/_index.md

 - [Codecademy CSS Course](https://www.codecademy.com/learn/learn-css): An interactive course that covers the basics of CSS, with hands-on coding exercises.
 - [CSS Zen Garden](http://www.csszengarden.com/): A showcase of creative CSS designs, with source code available for learning.

-## CSS Frameworks and Libraries

-- CSS frameworks and libraries provide pre-built CSS styles and components that can be easily incorporated into web pages.
-- Popular CSS frameworks and libraries include Bootstrap, Foundation, and Bulma.

 ## File Extensions

 - .css